botpress/documentation-v12/docs/managing/proactive.md

 </html>
 ```

-### Send message when opening webchat
+### Send Message When Opening Webchat

-This will send an event when the webchat button bubble is clicked
+It sends an event when the webchat button bubble is clicked

 Use this code in your `index.html`: